 - Program by Idfa by Night

-- Bring your own chair and blanket
+- You may bring your own chair

-Open air cinema program:
+Open air cinema program

-Pllek, Films with a view from May – August
+Pllek, Films with a view August 2017

 - Films start around sunset (22.00)